West Virginia Motor Vehicle Dealer Bonds

 West Virginia Motor Vehicle Dealer Bond Information

 Used car dealers in West Virginia must post a $25,000 surety bond in order to legally conduct business in the state.
-All West Virginia auto dealer bonds expire annually on June 30th.
+All West Virginia auto dealer bonds expire annually on June 30th (except for License Services).
 Your surety bond cost will be adjusted to only reflect the portion of the year covered by the bond.
 The surety bond is required of all motor vehicle dealers licensed pursuant to Article 6, Chapter 17A of the West Virginia Code.
 The surety bond is conditioned upon compliance with all applicable sections of that statute and all pertinent rules and regulations of the West Virginia Department of Motor Vehicles.

 What Does a Vehicle Dealer Surety Bond Protect Against?